YottaDB/YDBDoc/AdminOpsGuide/compilingicu.rst

 Compiling ICU
 ------------------------

 YottaDB recommends using the ICU libraries provided by the OS vendor.
-This appendix includes sample instructions to download ICU, configure it not to use multi-threading, and compile it for various platforms.
-Note that download sites, versions of compilers, and milli and micro releases of ICU may have changed ICU since the embedded dates when these instructions were tested making them out-of-date.
+This appendix includes sample instructions to download ICU, configure it to not use multi-threading, and compile it for various platforms.
+Note that download sites, versions of compilers, and milli and micro releases of ICU may have changed ICU since the embedded dates when these instructions were tested, making them out-of-date.
 Therefore, these instructions must be considered examples, not a cookbook.

 Although YottaDB uses ICU, ICU is not YottaDB software and YottaDB does not support ICU.
 The sample instructions for installing and configuring ICU are merely provided as a convenience.
-All examples below are on older versions of ICU, you will be able to find the latest version on http://site.icu-project.org/download
+All examples below are on older versions of ICU.
+You will be able to find the latest version on http://site.icu-project.org/download

 +++++++++++++++++++++++++++++
 Compiling ICU 4.4 on AIX 6.1